serrano-s/cse447-wi23/index.md

 ## Announcements

-- A1 is out!
-If you can't see it on GitLab, let us know by replying to [this Ed thread](https://edstem.org/us/courses/32306/discussion/2365366) with your NetID.
+- A2 is out on GitLab!

+- Quiz 4 is out on Canvas and will be available for you to complete until **Friday 2/10** at 2:20pm; you will have **15 minutes** to complete it once you start.
+You are allowed to use your notes during the quiz.

 - Have anything you'd like to anonymously let the course staff know?
 You are of course welcome to email us, but feel free to use [this anonymous feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfHu8vkapQJql7S7T15y4_DGT0_Ylrpi587ImnWzO83EgJHPQ/viewform) instead if you'd prefer.